jedi-academy/learn-4711/data/labs/lab02.md

 #The Lab:

-##Team Setup
+##1.
+Team Setup

 -    Choose partners
 -    Select one of you to be CAPTAIN
 -    The CAPTAIN should join a D2L group
 -    The MATE(s) should join the same group
--    If the group membership gets messed up, see me to fix it
+-    If the group membership gets messed up, see us in lab to fix it

-##Team Repository Setup (CAPTAIN)
+##2.
+Team Repository Setup (CAPTAIN)

--    Create a github organization for your team
+-    Create a github organization for your team, with an organization name of your choice
--    Fork the lab starter repo into that organization, using a name of your choice
+-    Fork the lab starter repo into that organization, using a repository name of your choice
--    Create a new branch "develop"
+-    Create a new branch "develop", in your team repo
 -    Make "develop" the default branch

-##Member Repository Setup (All)
+##3.
+Member Repository Setup (All)

+-    Fork the team repository to your personal github account (including the CAPTAIN)
+-   Make sure you have configured git locally, through your IDE or...

+        git config --global user.name <name>
+        git config --global user.email "your_email@example.com"

+-    Clone your repository locally, using a name/location of your choice.
+This could be done through your IDE or...

+        git clone https://github.com/jedi-academy/starter-quotes.git YOUR_PROJECT_FOLDER

 -    Configure your git client to use signing
--    Fork the team repository to your personal github account (including the CAPTAIN)
--    Clone your repository locally, using a name/location of your choice
--    If using an IDE, "git ignore" the IDE's metadata folder, so you don't inflict it on your teammates.
+-    If supported by your IDE, "git ignore" the IDE's metadata folder, so you don't inflict it on your teammates.
--    Add a virtual domain, "quotes.local", if you want to keep this separate from last week's lab
+-    Add a virtual domain, "quotes.local", if you want to keep this separate from last week's lab.
+There is nothing wrong with reusing "comp4711.local", properly mapped, or even with each team member choosing to handle this differently.
 -    Map the virtual domain you will use to the "public" folder inside your local repo
 -    Restart Apache
 -    Make sure that your project serves correctly, eg. using http://quotes.local

+_Reality check: Your app should display the original six cast pictures, without errors._

-##Setup Changelog (CAPTAIN)
+##4.
+Setup Changelog (CAPTAIN)

 -    Working locally...
 -    Add a new file, "changelog.md", in the project root